kwur/new-kwur-site/_posts/2010-07-13-stack-sessions-flaming-death-trap.md

 ---
 <div class="pf-content">
   <p>
     Local boys <a href="http://www.myspace.com/flamingdeathtraprages">Flaming Death Trap</a> stopped in at KWUR to perform a few songs for the Stack Session series.
 We were lucky enough to capture some video.
-Don&#8217;t miss a gig by these guys!
+Don’t miss a gig by these guys!
   </p>

   <p>